nosound87/moodle_stack_kubernetes/README.md

 login: admin
 Pass: q1w2e3r4

-You need to check NodePort service which port mapping default 8080 web interface (example: 31843) and connect in your browser to access web interface moodle (example: http://yourhost:31843)
+You need to check NodePort service which port mapping default 8080 web interface (example: 31843) and connect it in your browser to access web interface moodle (example: http://yourhost:31843)